ntheile/World-Survey-Kit/readme.md

 TODO - Short Term
 =================
+* make the invite users button work on the build page
+* create the page /#s?fileId to allow a deep link to be shared to take a survey
+	* first in auth.js the url is checked for #/s?fileId which sends an ajax call to the backend after the user is authorized
+	* the authorizing prompt changes to "loading survey..."
+		* the backends creates a new fileinstance of the survey (name = {User Name's} survey {Survey name} - {DateTime Stamp})
+		* sets the users default org to be the surveys org, then send a redirect /#go?file{fileInstanceId}
+    * the client picks up these changes then runs the app like normal , the App.defaultOrg is that of your friend who sent you the survey
-* sort activity feed and history
+* sort activity feed and history by newest
-* add togetherjs
+* add togetherjs for chat and real time (Only enable in chrome and firefox desktop, disbale the circle thingy on click)
-* add open graph "Take the {survey name} survey on World Survey Kit
+* add open graph "{User} took the survey, {survey name} on World Survey Kit"